Big Data and Hadoop (170 Blogs) Become a Certified Professional

 Apache Pig Operators:

-The Apache Pig Operators is a high-level procedural language for querying large data sets using Hadoop and the Map Reduce Platform.
+Apache Pig Operators is a high-level procedural language for querying large data sets using Hadoop and the Map Reduce Platform.
 A Pig Latin statement is an operator that takes a relation as input and produces another relation as output.
-These operators are the main tools for Pig Latin provides to operate on the data.
+These operators are the main tools Pig Latin provides to operate on the data.
 They allow you to transform it by sorting, grouping, joining, projecting, and filtering.
-You can get a better understanding with the Azure Data Engineering certification.
+You can get a better understanding of the Azure Data Engineering certification.

 Let’s create two files to run the commands: